mui/material-ui/docs/data/material/experimental-api/css-theme-variables/migration.md

 }
 ```

-Save the file and start the development server, your application should be able to run without crashing.
+Save the file and start the development server.
+Your application should be able to run without crashing.

 :::info
-If you experience any error, [open an issue](https://github.com/mui/material-ui/issues/new?assignees=&labels=status%3A+needs+triage&template=1.bug.yml) with the error you got.
+If you encounter any errors, please [open an issue](https://github.com/mui/material-ui/issues/new?assignees=&labels=status%3A+needs+triage&template=1.bug.yml) to share it with us.
 We'd love to help.
 :::

 If you inspect the page, you will see the generated CSS variables in the stylesheet.
 Material UI components that render inside the new provider will automatically use the CSS theme variables.

 ## 2. Remove the toggle mode logic

-You can remove your existing logic that handle the user selected mode and switch to `useColorScheme` hook.
+You can remove your existing logic that handles the user-selected mode and replace it with the `useColorScheme` hook.

 **Before**: